AchimPieters/HomeBridge-NeoPixel/README.md

-# HomeBridge-NeoPixel
+# homebridge-neopixel

-Homebridge-NeoPixel is based on homebridge-better-http-rgb.

-Supports NeoPixel Strips http(s) devices on the HomeBridge Platform and provides a readable callback for getting and setting the following characteristics to Homekit:
+Supports NeoPixel http(s) devices on the HomeBridge Platform and provides a readable callback for getting and setting the following characteristics to Homekit:

 * Characteristic.On